-It’s tough to sort out the myths from the reality when it comes to homeownership.
+It’s tough to sort out the myths from reality when it comes to the truth about buying a house.
 In a given search online, you can find opposing viewpoints making directly contradictory arguments.
 We’re going to try to shed some light on the confusion and help separate the facts from the falsehoods:

 Myth 1: You’re better off buying/Better off renting

 Both of these statements are false.
 The truth is, sometimes you’re better off renting, and sometimes you’re better off buying.
 Anyone who says renting is always the better way to go is giving bad advice.
 Ditto to anyone who pushes homeownership under any circumstances.

 The fact is, homeownership is better in the long term.
 If you plan to be in one place for five years or more, buying is usually (but perhaps not always) the better way to go.
 If you will be moving frequently and don’t plan to be in one place for at least five years, renting probably makes more sense.

 Why is there so much conflicting advice online?
 Articles about renting vs. homeownership tend to be written by people with a specific agenda.
 Realtors and mortgage lenders want more homeowners, so they write articles saying homeownership is better.
 Investment advisors and landlords would rather see people rent and invest their extra income, so they write articles saying renting is a better idea.

 A good way to get the answer for yourself is to talk to a nonprofit housing counselor or take a first-time homebuyer education course.
 Examine your own unique situation and decide what option makes better sense for you.
 That financial advice columnist who’s trying to convince you to stay a renter forever doesn’t know anything about your situation.